Antoinina/P7_RAMANANTOANINA_TOLOTRA/README.md

 Welcome to the social app Groupomania

+The application use different technologies : Express for back and Angular for front

 To use this MVP, you need to install Node.js and to install some packages :
 To secure and made a REST API
 -Helmet : npm install helmet --save